Women in the United States labor force from 1945 to 1950

+In World War II, many working-age men were drafted into the armed forces to fight abroad.
+During this time, women were drafted in to take their places in factories and construction.
+When WWII ended, most men came home; while many were unable or unwilling to return to their old jobs, there was not the same urgency for women to be in the workplace.
+As such, society had to deal with new attitudes and expectations regarding women’s employment.

-World War II did not cause a major change in women's labor force participation after it ended and returning male soldiers reclaimed their jobs.
-Women's labor force participation post World War II are correlated with mobilization rates in their respective states.
-This outward shift in the labor supply by location was maintained through the 1950s and 1960s.
-More educated women who were married with children during World War II were most impacted by mobilization.
-Their support to labor force participation was due to the rise of the tertiary sector, increase in part-time jobs, adoption of labor-saving household technologies, and education.
+Educated women who were married and had children were most impacted by the mobilization during WWII.
+Women's Labor Force participation post-WWII was correlated with mobilization rates in their respective states and was also due to the rise of the tertiary sector, increase in part-time jobs, adoption of labor-saving household technologies, and education.

 Prior to WWII

-Before World War II, there existed persistent and systematic discrimination against women workers.
-Many women working in the labor force prior to the war were usually impoverished and minorities.
-Women who worked outside their homes prior to World War II had jobs as receptionists, secretaries and department store clerks.
-Society had the notion that women of the middle and upper classes should never go into the outside workforce because it was beneath them.
+Before World War II, there was persistent and systematic discrimination against women workers.
+The women working the labor force prior to the war were usually impoverished and minorities.
+Women who worked outside their homes prior to World War II, had jobs as receptionists, secretaries, and department store clerks.
+There was a belief in US society that women of the middle and upper classes should never go into the outside workforce, because it was beneath them.
 This allowed for the inclusion of legal bars to married women working in many professions.

-During the high unemployment of the Great Depression many thought men should have hiring preference to allow at least one provider for every family.
-The U.S culture encouraged women to gain employment before marriage, but upon marriage to dedicate themselves to their main duty: maintaining the family home.
+During the high unemployment of the Great Depression, many thought men should have hiring preference, to allow at least one provider for every family.
+The U.S. culture encouraged women to gain employment before marriage, but upon marriage they were expected to dedicate themselves to their main duty - maintaining the family home.
 The important anti-discrimination legislation Equal Pay Act of 1963 would not be passed until 1963.
-In 1940, 28% of women over 14 participated in the labor force while men over the age of 10 had a 96% workforce participation rate.
+In 1940, 28% of women over the age of 14 participated in the labor force while men over the age of 10 had a 96% workforce participation rate.